Arranging the funeral

 If you are not sure and need to consider, we will collect the cremated remains from the crematorium and keep them safe until you feel able to make a decision.

 We also offer a monumental service through our sister company Shortstone Memorials.
 Our mason has over 16 years' experience in the trade and is affiliated into the National Association of Monumental Masons (NAMM).
 You can be assured of his professionalism and that his workmanship is of a high standard.

 In the case of an existing memorial it may be necessary to remove it from the grave prior to the funeral and it may be some months later depending on the condition of the ground before the memorial can be reinstated.
 During the period of settlement where possible our mason will remove the memorial back to his premises for safekeeping.

 A memorial is not just a grave marker but also a lasting symbol of remembrance and therefore it is not always easy to decide on your individual requirements.
 We would be pleased to assist you in choosing a design and material, which meets your wishes, and ensure that the rules and regulations of the cemetery or churchyard are complied with.

-Pre-paying your own funeral means that you can choose your funeral arrangements, for your own peace of mind.
+Taking out a pre-paid funeral plan means that you can choose your funeral arrangements, for your own peace of mind.

-You will save your family from having to make difficult decisions, trying to guess what you would have wanted, at such a distressing time.
-Avoid rising funeral costs with an inflation-proof guarantee of our charges.
-Your payments are held in trust until required.
+You will save your family from having to make several difficult decisions and trying to guess what you would have wanted, at such a distressing time.
+You can also pay for our direct services in advance and make a contribution towards third party costs which are outside of our control.
+Your plan will be administered by Ecclesiastical Planning Services and the payment will be held securley until the time of need.
 We will be pleased to give you information and advice on pre-payment plans and arrange your prepayment with you, either in the comfort of your own home or by calling into our funeral home.